Fen skating: Early history

+In February 1810 a newspaper reported "On Monday, se'nnight, a silver cup was skaited for upon the rivet at Wisbech, which drew, together a great concourse of people from all parts of the neighbourhood, it was supposed there were at least 3000 persons upon the ice.
+The cup was won by a man of the name of Johnson, of Wimblington."

 On Christmas Eve 1819 the Stamford Mercury published the challenge to skate a two- or four-mile course for any sum between twenty and one hundred pounds by Mr John Staplee of Croyland Bank.

 On 17 January 1820 Croyland (Crowland) a £5 prize and 2-mile heats saw 18-year-old Charles Staplee (Crowland Bank) beat Mr. Young (Nordolph).
 In the other heat, Mr. Gettam beat John Staplee (Crowland Bank) and Gettam beat Charles Staplee in the final.

+Girdham, the poor fenman who skated the mile seven seconds under the three minutes on Thursday 4 January 1821, below Ely, unfortunately lost his life that night on his way home, by skating with great velocity against the trunk of a willow tree, not far distant from his own house at Upwell, on the river Cam.

-In January 1921 Staplee the younger beat May of Wisbech in a two mile challenge at Crowland Wash for five Guineas a side.
+In January 1821 Staplee the younger beat May of Wisbech in a two-mile challenge at Crowland Wash for five Guineas a side.

 In 1823 a Wisbech coach is shown in the background of a Chatteris skating match illustration by George Cruikshank.

 The cold winters of the 1820s and 1830s saw a number of fenmen make a name for themselves as skaters.
 They included: John Gittam and John Young of Nordelph; the Drake brothers of Chatteris; Perkins and Cave of Sutton; James May of Upwell; waterman John Berry of Ramsey; the Egars of Thorney; the Staples of Crowland; and William Needham of March.